fluid-project/infusion-docs/src/documents/IoCAPI.md

 Whilst Infusion's [IoC](HowToUseInfusionIoC.md) is primarily a declarative system, operated by a declarative dialect of JSON configuration, there are a few language-level APIs which are useful in dealing with the system.
-Some of these are externalisable in that there is a reasonable semantic for operating them from outside the JavaScript VM housing the component tree - these special APIs are grouped under the heading [Nexus API methods](#nexus-api-methods), named after the [Nexus component](https://wiki.gpii.net/w/Nexus_API) that will shortly be built around them.
+Some of these are externalizable in that there is a reasonable semantic for operating them from outside the JavaScript VM housing the component tree - these special APIs are grouped under the heading [Nexus API methods](#nexus-api-methods), named after the [Nexus component](https://wiki.gpii.net/w/Nexus_API) that will shortly be built around them.